 Add the beef stock to the pot or skillet; cook and stir a few minutes to deglaze the pan.

-Cover; cook on low 10 to 12 hours (or high for 4 to 6 hours), or according to your crockpot’s manual.
+Cover; cook on low 10 to 12 hours (or high for 4 to 6 hours), or according to your slow cooker’s manual.

 Stir gently and thoroughly before serving.